sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 Stata integration resources are often out of date and scattered.
 Here, I bring three `modern(ish)` editors for coding.
 This will help you run Stata code from `modern(ish)` external editors, such as Sublime Text 3, Notepad++, and Visual Studio Code.

 *Updates in Nov 2023: Sublime Text 4 can run Stata code (tested in Windows PC).
-See the keymap for ST3 and ST4 under SublimeText-KeyBindings folder in the repository.
+See the keymap, [SublimeText-KeyBindings](SublimeText-KeyBindings/Stata-ST3.sublime-keymap) for ST3 and ST4 under `SublimeText-KeyBindings` folder in the repository.

 For Sublime-R integration, see a separate repository here (<https://github.com/sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime>).*

 Download Sublime Text 3 (<https://www.sublimetext.com/3>), Notepad++(<https://notepad-plus-plus.org/downloads/>), and Visual Studio Code (<https://code.visualstudio.com/>).
 Both 32 bit and 64 bit version (in Windows PC) should work.
 Should you experience any compatibility issues while using earlier Stata versions (e.g., Stata 14), consider the *32 bit* version.
 For Notepad++ and Visual Studio Code, any latest version should be fine.